Ahlfeldt/AHS2023-toolkit/APPLICATIONS/DATA/OUTPUT/README.md

 The `2022` edition of the index was published with the research article and covers the years 2007-2021 for various spatial units.

 The `2024` edition updates the index, extending it to 2007-2023.
-It is available for municipality (Verbandsgemeinden, 2022 definition) and postcodes (Polstleitzahlengebiete).
+It is available for municipalities (Gemeinden, GEM, 2021 definition), municipal associations (Verbandsgemeinden, VBG, 2022 definition), and postcodes (Polstleitzahlengebiete, PLZ, 2020 definition).